Followers

 The T-Shaped Pillars of Gobekli Tepe

-The priests of Çatalhöyük
+The priests of Çatalhöyük (7000 BC) wore leopard skins.

 Alice C. Linsley

-Göbekli Tepe predates the oldest known temple to have been built by Abraham's Hebrew ancestors in at Nekhen by about 3000 years.
+Göbekli Tepe predates the oldest known temple to have been built by Abraham's Hebrew ancestors at Nekhen by about 3000 years.
 It is the oldest known temple, and it remains shrouded in mystery.

 Göbekli Tepe is classified as a Pre-Pottery Neolithic site (PPN).
 It is designated PPNA (ca 10,500 to 9,500 BC) which puts it in the same class as Jericho, Netiv Hagdud, Nahul Oren, Gesher, Dhar', Jerf al Ahmar, Chogha Golan and Abu Hureyra.